Location: Life Sciences Building, Room 313,

 Ph.D.
 Degree Plan

 Graduate students entering the Psychological Sciences or Health/Neuroscience programs are required to complete a minimum of 66 hours to earn their doctoral degree plus at least 12 hours or more of research/readings courses as recommended by the faculty program advisor.
-Please see the link provided for a copy of the degree plan (PDF) and our Graduate Student Handbook (PDF) for more details.
+Current versions of our PHD degree plan and our Psychology Graduate Student Handbook can be found here: Graduate Resources - Department of Psychology - The University of Texas at Arlington (uta.edu)